ESB Networks Ireland: Services, Faults & Contact

 - Write to them: Customer Relations, ESB Networks, Sarsfield Road, Wilton, Co.
 Cork

-If you’ve tried one of the above channels and are dissatisfied with the way your complaint has been handled, make a note of the complaints reference number that ESB should have provided you with, and contact the Commission for Regulation of Utilities.
+If you’ve tried one of the above channels and are dissatisfied with the way your complaint has been handled, make a note of the complaints reference number that ESB Networks should have provided you with, and contact the Commission for Regulation of Utilities.